finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- The Game Selection Menu is now accessible by clicking on the banner on the Main Menu
-- You can cycle through card games in the Main Menu by using keyboard shortcuts
-- Added support for different types of card metadata
-- Fix: Download and load additional card pages on initial download
-- Fix: Allow FocusName/FocusText keyboard shortcuts while input field is already focused
+- Improve deck loading process
+- Increase maximum zoom out

 ## Current Sprint
+- Highlight selected buttons in orange instead of purple
 - In Deck Editor, make search button clear filters and only do search by name in name input field
-  - Show name filter in filters bar
+  - Show name filter in filters bar (in quotes)
   - Show condensed value of enum filters in filters bar
-- Fix: NetworkDiscovery error on iOS sleep
+- Group cards in the deck editor with a number instead of stacking them

+## Backlog
 - Support deep links for games and decks through https://docs.branch.io/
   - Facebook link and homepage banner image link should use this
   - Share buttons in the *Game Selection Menu* and the *Deck Load Menu*

-## Backlog
 - Tech: Finalize namespaces
 - Tech: Add unit tests
 - Tech: Review with Resharper
-- Fix: Swipe registered on zoom attempt
 - Fix: UWP join and host
+- Fix: NetworkDiscovery error on iOS sleep
 - Fix: Card dissapears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated
-- Group cards in the deck editor with a number instead of stacking them
-- Make zx be alt for column, and cv be alt for page
-- Get rid of current cv by mapping functionality to page
 - Add rate limit for how often to update allCards and allSets
 - Support Number card property data type (decimals)
 - Enhance boolean card property data type